tled/olelo/README.markdown

 ======

 Ōlelo is a wiki that stores pages in a [Git][] repository.
-See the demo installation at <http://git.awiki.org/> or <http://git-wiki.kicks-ass.org/>.
+See the demo installation at <http://git.awiki.org/>.

 Features
 --------